KeyboardKit/website/collections/_features/Actions.md

 title: Actions
 ---

-In KeyboardKit, the ``KeyboardAction`` enum defines keyboard-specific actions that can be bound to buttons and handled with a ``KeyboardActionHandler``, which can be used to handle actions, trigger feedback, etc.
+In KeyboardKit, ``KeyboardAction`` defines keyboard-specific actions that can be bound to buttons and handled with a ``KeyboardActionHandler``, which can be used to handle actions, trigger feedback, etc.

-KeyboardKit will bind a ``StandardKeyboardActionHandler`` to ``KeyboardInputViewController/services`` when the keyboard is loaded.
+KeyboardKit will bind a ``StandardKeyboardActionHandler`` to the controller ``services`` when the keyboard is loaded.
 You can modify or replace this action handler at any time.

 [KeyboardKit Pro][Pro] unlocks a pro action handler that automatically register the most recently used emojis, when you register a valid license key.
-Information about Pro features can be found at the end of this article.
+You can read more about it further down.